![Best Shopify Privacy Apps [508,095-Store Study]](/images/blog/best-shopify-privacy-apps.webp)

 Export 100 qualified leads in minutes.
 No manual research.

 The tradeoff: You pay monthly instead of spending hours researching.
 For occasional prospecting, the manual methods work fine.
 For regular lead gen, a database pays for itself in the first week.
-The main limitation is coverage - no database has every store, but they have the ones worth reaching.

 Best for: Agencies and SaaS vendors doing regular prospecting.
 Saves 10+ hours per week.